Burgers Ordered: Brad – Willson’s Burger; Ronna – Sledding Hill Sliders

 The Taste: The 1/2 pound Willson’s Burger was cooked perfectly medium rare and had a phenomenal, flavorful taste.
 It came topped with sauteed mushrooms, sweet onions, and smoked cheddar.
 The brioche bun was buttered and toasted and held up perfectly to the waves of juice pouring from the patty.

-The sliders were obviously made with as much care as was put into the full burger.
+The sliders were obviously made with as much care as was put into the full burger, though they were in fact mini burgers and not true sliders.
 The tiny buns were also brioche, toasted and buttered.
-The small slider patties were actually pink inside, despite Ronna’s inability to order the sliders by temperature.
+The small slider patties were actually pink inside, despite Ronna’s inability to order the mini burgers by temperature.

 Brad ordered steak fries.
 Ronna ordered sweet potato fries.
 Both noted that the sweet potato fries were crispier than restaurants typically serve them.
 They were also delicious, and so were Brad’s steak fries.